-Recently whilst on holiday in Cornwall our caravan fridge stopped working: it wasn’t staying cold and there was water dripping as it slowly defrosted.
+Well, recently whilst we were on holiday in Cornwall our caravan fridge stopped working.
+It wasn’t staying cold and there was water dripping as it slowly defrosted.
 Luckily this happened the day before we were due to head home and the fridge was almost empty.
 So, although a little inconvenient, it was no big deal.
-But it was a puzzle: it had been working fine on mains hookup for the previous two weeks – what had happened?
+But it was a puzzle.
+It had been working fine on mains hookup for the previous two weeks.
+What had happened?

-We arrived home and parked the caravan in its usual spot, and I switched the fridge back on and left it running while I went into the house to do some research on what the problem might be.
+We arrived home and parked the caravan in its usual spot.
+I switched the caravan fridge back on and left it running while I went into the house to do some research on what the problem might be.
 When I went back to check on it later, it was working as normal?

 Caravan Fridge Trouble Shooting Guide